brequet/plan-poker-go/readme.md

 - once estimate is shown, hide estimation cards bar (user can change estimate by  clicking on himself -> modal with possible estimate); instead show estimate average
 - for each estimate value, show how many votes it got
 - use https://github.com/laurentpayot/minidenticons for user icon in room
+- in room, share button (especialy when empty room) -> copy to clipboard + QR code